xc448/bayesmendel-homework/README.md

 1. Download the files in this repo to your local machine.
 You can either download the files individually or download them together in a tar.gz format.
 You do not need to download the README files, .gitignore, .gitattributes, nor desktop.ini.

+Please do not fork this repository to your own account to avoid your solutions from inadvertently becoming public.

 The homework.html file contains an easy to read version of the homework so that is a good file to start with.

 2. On the `homework.Rmd` file, fill in your responses to the questions using an editor or IDE such as RStudio.
 Where R code is required, use R code chunks: see [this link](https://rmarkdown.rstudio.com/lesson-3.html).
 For larger functions, you can move your code to another script.
 Partial credit may be given where incomplete solutions are provided.
 Attempt as many questions as you can.